CosmasC128/Project-3/README.md

 #### Project Brief

--   **Build a full-stack application**  by making your own backend and your own front-end
+-   **Build a full-stack application**  by making your own backend and your own front-end.
--   **Use an Express API**  to serve your data from a Mongo database
+-   **Use an Express API**  to serve your data from a Mongo database.
--   **Consume your API with a separate front-end**  built with React
+-   **Consume your API with a separate front-end**  built with React.
 -   **Be a complete product**  build multiple relationships.

-**Project Overview**

-For the third Project on our Software Engineering Immersive Course at General Assembly, we were tasked with building a Full Stack Application using the MERN stack, within 10 days in a group of pre-assigned members.

-As we were completing the course remotely it was a fantastic opportunity to utilise tools such as Slack, Zoom, Trello and Github.
-We had a morning Stand-Up where we were able to check progress and assist each other where necessary.

-For the project we wanted to build an Esports generator specifically for League Of Legends that would allow a user to quickly find the best match for them saving them time in their busy schedule.
-The user would be able to search by rating, date added, title or use a search function.
-The user can register and then be able to vote and leave messages to help others see the best match possible.
-We also implemented Admin user functionality that allows the Admin to delete other user comments and add videos directly from the site rather than the back-end database.

 ## Technologies Used